Explaining how babies are made (and sex)

 Small, frequent, repeated chats.
 It is no longer one talk about sex, it is about many chats over the whole of childhood.

 Say ‘I don’t know’ if you don’t know the answer to their question.
-If you don’t know the answer to their question, tell your child that you’ll get back to them later with an answer.
+If you don’t know the answer to their question, tell your child that you’ll get back to them later with a reply.
 And make sure that you do!
 And if you get stuck, The Sex Ed Answer Book is filled with age-specific answers to the most common sex questions.

 Resources for explaining how babies are made